bitcointranscripts/bitcointranscripts/mit-bitcoin-expo/mit-bitcoin-expo-2015/armory-proof-of-payment.md

 speakers: ['Andy Ofiesh']
 ---

-Armory proof of payment
+# Armory proof of payment

-Andy Ofiesh

 I am going to talk about proof of payment.
 This is simple.
 You can do this.
 That you couldn't do before 2008.
 We'll see if this works.
 I hear it might work.
 That's okay, I'll pull this up here.
 I have ruined everything.
 Just jam that in there.
 Here we go.